Ready to write a demand letter to your landlord? Use our free demand letter creator.Start Demand Letter

 Finally, you may want to consider giving your landlord 14 days to respond to you.
 Include this in your letter, and state that if they do not respond within that time, you intend to sue them.

-In New York, you have free access to 2 major potential remedies that you could go for if you are hesitant to start a lawsuit.
+In New York, there are two major potential remedies available to you free of charge if you're hesitant to initiate a lawsuit.

 Online Dispute Resolution (ODR)